 Group Head of Tax at the United Bank for Africa (UBA) Emeka Amadi suggested the need to clarify the number of taxes paid by businesses, stressing that all taxes must be paid into designated bank accounts.

-He stressed the need to punish erring officials to serve as a deterrent to others.
+He stressed the importance of punishing erring officials to serve as deterrent to others.